Lifeng-Liang/DbEntry/src/Lephone.CodeGen/Readme.txt

 Usage for models from database:
     Lephone.CodeGen m [TableName]

 TableName:  Table name in database, and it will be the model class name too.
-			If the name is "*All*", it will generater all models by tables.
+            If the name is "*", it will generater all models by tables.
             If don't input it, the generater will show all the tables.

 Example:
     Lephone.CodeGen m User